 All media materials below downloadable as PDF’s

-Sherry loves hot weather, canoe launches, good movies, and the dimple on her little girl’s right cheek.
-She and her husband, Ted, enjoy campus ministry and have dorm-parented hundreds of undergraduate men over the past fifteen years.
-They are the proud, exhausted, middle-aged parents of a fifth-grader who speaks half her 15,000 words per day before seven in the morning.
+Sherry loves hot weather, canoe launches, good movies, and long talks.
+She and her husband, Ted, enjoy campus ministry and have dorm-parented hundreds of undergraduate men over many years.
+They are also the proud, exhausted, middle-aged parents of a middle-schooler who speaks half of her 15,000 words per day before seven in the morning.